 Liquidity risk is the risk arising from JPMAMIL's inability to meet contractual and contingent obligations through normal cycles as well as during market stress events.
-All entities in JPMAMIL manage their liquidity risk by investing in readily realisable assets primarily by keeping cash in AAA rated money market funds which qualify as short-term money market funds in accordance with ESMA guidelines or in a

-JPMorgan demand deposit account in order that liabilities can be paid as they fall due.
-The firms maintain adequate liquidity resources at all times, ensuring that there is immediate access to funds by use of JPMorgan demand deposit accounts and diversifying counterparty risk by investing in AAA rated money market funds which qualify as short-term money market funds in accordance with ESMA guidelines.
+All entities in JPMAMIL manage their liquidity risk by investing in readily realisable assets primarily by keeping cash in AAA rated money market funds or in JPMorgan demand deposit account in order that liabilities can be paid as they fall due.
+The firms maintain adequate liquidity resources at all times, ensuring that there is immediate access to funds by use of JPMorgan demand deposit accounts and diversifying counterparty risk by investing in AAA rated money market funds.
 No account is taken of liquidity that may be made available in addition to normal business revenue streams by other members of the group.
 As limited licence firms, no dealing on own account or maturity transformation is undertaken.
 The business is not capital intensive and a complex funding model is therefore not required.
 The entities are self funding, from fee income generated from diversified sources with no undue reliance on individual clients, sectors or products.

-Money Market Funds (MMF) risk:
+Money Market Funds ("MMF") risk:

 JPMAMIL recognises that the investors in the MMFs seek a stable net asset value with a minimal tolerance for risk of loss of investor principal as the primary investment objective.
 JPMAMIL calibrates its internal risk management practices according to this tolerance, but recognises that a loss of investor principal may be incurred under severely stressed market conditions.
-Any decision to support a MMF under such severely stressed conditions will depend upon a number of factors including JPMAMIL's discretionary decision to provide support.
-In particular, JPMAMIL will be reluctant to support MMF losses arising from systemic factors having broadly adverse impacts.
+In general, JPMAMIL would not support MMF losses arising from systemic factors having broadly adverse impacts as it has no legal obligation to do so and would not consider it necessary on reputation risk grounds.
 Risk associated with government oriented funds (those that invest in securities issued or backed by the sovereign treasury and sovereign sponsored agencies) is by its nature systemic in character.
-Concentrated government risk is inherent in the objective, design and customer selection of such funds.
+Concentrated government risk is inherent in the objective, design and customer selection of such funds and this risk is fully disclosed in relevant scheme documentation such as Prospectuses and Key Investor Information Documents.
 JPMAMIL may also consider events resulting in multiple, simultaneous defaults within the global banking community or other similar events with widespread impact as systemic in nature.